 This section presents the values of each of the parameters needed to run this example.
-First, from the PASS Home window, load the Inequality Tests for One Proportion [Proportions] procedure window by clicking on Proportions, then One Proportion, then Inequality Tests, then Specify using Proportions.
-You may then follow along here by making the appropriate entries as listed below or load the completed template Example5 from the Template tab on the procedure window.
+First, from the PASS Home window, load the Tests for One Proportion [Proportions] procedure window by expanding Proportions, then One Proportion, then clicking on Test (Inequality), and then clicking on Tests for One Proportion [Proportions].
+You may then make the appropriate entries as listed below, or open Example 5 by going to the File menu and choosing Open Example Template.

+Option Value

+Data Tab

-Find (Solve For) Power and Beta
+Find (Solve For) .Power and Beta

 Power or Beta Ignored since this is the Find setting

 Alpha 0.05

 n (Sample Size) 12

 P0 (Null Proportion) 0.5

 P1 (Alternative Proportion) 0.83

-H1 (Alternative Hypothesis) H1: P>P0
+H1 (Alternative Hypothesis) .H1: P > P0

 Test Type Exact Test

-N (Population Size) Infinite
+N (Population Size) .Infinite